safwannazir911/kampbuzz/README.md

 # KampBuzz
-KampBuzz: A social media platform for students, where different universities, colleges, and schools can disseminate academic information with authenticity, credibility, and reliability.
+A social media platform for students, where different universities, colleges, and schools can disseminate academic information with authenticity, credibility, and reliability.

 ## Front-End
 - ReactJS